angular/angular/packages/compiler-cli/src/ngtsc/incremental/src/README.md

 After analysis is successfully performed, the compiler uses its dependency graph to evaluate the impact of any accumulated changes from the `PendingBuildState`, and updates `pendingEmit` with all of the pending files.
 At this point, the compiler transitions from a `PendingBuildState` to an `AnalyzedBuildState`, which only tracks `pendingEmit`.
 In `AnalyzedBuildState` this set is complete, and the raw changes can be forgotten.

 If a new build is started after a successful build, only `pendingEmit` from the `AnalyzedBuildState` needs to be merged into the new build's `PendingBuildState`.

+## Component to NgModule dependencies

+The dependency of a component on its NgModule is slightly problematic, because its arrow is in the opposite direction of the source dependency (which is from NgModule to the component, via `declarations`).
+This creates a scenario where, if the NgModule is changed to no longer include the component, the component still needs to be re-emitted because the module has changed.

+This is one of very few cases where `pendingEmit` must be populated with the logical changes from the previous program (those files determined to be changed in step 1 under "Tracking of changes" above), and cannot simply be created from the current dependency graph.

 # What optimizations are possible in the future?